 |https://www.google.com/m8/feeds/gal||Global Address Book|

 Note: If you're using a Windows parental control system, you might need to add URLs to your allowlist.
-For details, consult your Microsoft documentation.
+For details, consult this Microsoft article.

 Review how to find Google IP address ranges.
 GWSMO can use any one of these IP addresses.

 - Close all Microsoft Internet Explorer windows.